The Purpose of American Politics: Criticism

 Noam Chomsky mentioned The Purpose of American Politics during one of his talks criticizing it for a number of things.
-He cited Morgenthau who calls US intervention in Central America "isolated forays" and blames many critics of US historical record for "committing a fundamental error of logic" by confusing "reality," by which Morgenthau implies the national purpose as it was intended, with "abuse of reality" - what actually happened:"He [Morgenthau] then goes on to say that they're [critiques of US historical record] committing what he calls 'the error of atheism' which has criticized religion on similar grounds.
+He cited Morgenthau who calls US intervention in Central America "isolated forays" and blames many critics of US historical record for "committing a fundamental error of logic" by confusing "reality"—which Morgenthau implies is the national purpose as it was intended—with "abuse of reality," namely what actually happened:"[Morgenthau] then goes on to say that [critics of US historical record are] committing what he calls 'the error of atheism' which has criticized religion on similar grounds.
 And that's a very astute comment.
 We should also draw the further conclusion, that in fact, what he and a good deal of academic scholarship is presenting is a kind of religion - the state religion we might call it.
 That is a set of beliefs that you're just supposed to have if you want to be a civilized and well-behaved person with a good shot at a job.
-And in fact it is [Chomsky's emphasize] committing the 'error of atheism' to mix up what really happened with the religious doctrine about that to which we are actually committed."Chomsky also cited Morgenthau's concept of "transcendent purpose" of a nation as a claim that the United States unlike other nations was the only country which "came into existence to realize an already existing purpose."
+And in fact it is [Chomsky's emphasis] committing the 'error of atheism' to mix up what really happened with the religious doctrine about that to which we are actually committed."Chomsky also cited Morgenthau's concept of "transcendent purpose" of a nation as a claim that the United States unlike other nations was the only country which "came into existence to realize an already existing purpose."

 In a Cambridge University Press online review of the book, Richard Ned Lebow, mentioned that "The Soviet Union is portrayed as unremittingly aggressive and the United States as a beacon to the world," as well as that the plight of African-Americans or women was never mentioned in the work.
 Lebow concluded his review by saying that The Purpose of American Politics "is not a book that has endured, with good reason.
 Notably, it fails to develop the links between the theory and practice of foreign policy in convincing ways."